Physical Effects of Opioid Addiction

 What Are the Physical Effects of Opioid Addiction?

 Opioid addiction can cause a range of mental and behavioral issues stemming from changes in the brain.
 These changes are likewise responsible for the physical effects of Opioid addiction (such as dry mouth and flushed skin).
-Because these physical effects can be so powerful (caused by a physical dependence to the drug), Opioid addiction has become more widespread than ever in America.
+Because these physical effects can be so powerful, Opioid addiction has become more widespread than ever in America.
 In 2017, Opioid addiction affected 2.1 million people in the United States.
 The damage caused by Opioid addiction resulted in over 47,000 fatal overdoses – a 600% increase from 1999.
 As of January 2019, over 130 people in the U.S. die per day due to an Opioid overdose.

 Short-term physical effects